aep123/Coursera-GettingData-Final-Project/README.md

 Since it is desirable to have qualitative variables represented as factors or character strings for a tidy data set, I was asked to convert the activity codes in the original data set to short descriptions of the activities.
 Since a file containing a table with activity codes and their descriptions appeared in the original data set (activity\_labels.txt), I used that to supply the descriptive text.

-I read this file in (with `colClasses = "character"`), gave its columns appropriate names, converted its problematic '\_' characters to spaces, and named the resulting file 'acts'.
+I read this file in (with `colClasses = "character"`), gave its columns appropriate names, converted its undesirable '\_' characters to spaces, and named the resulting file 'acts'.
 I converted the corresponding column in the 'slim' table from numeric to character and ran a `left_join()` on 'slim' and 'acts' to add the descriptive activity names to each row.
 I named the resulting table 'slimmod'.

 ### Rewording variable names